Index

 91058 Erlangen

 Leoni Luthardt completed her Master of Science in Chemistry at the Friedrich-Alexander-University Erlangen-Nürnberg in 2022.
-During her Master’s thesis in the Supraparticle Group she worked on the design and characterization of luminescent temperature indicator supraparticles with a tunable two-step color change.
+During her Master’s thesis in the Mandel group she worked on the design and characterization of luminescent temperature indicator supraparticles with a tunable two-step color change.
 In her PhD thesis starting in 2023, she will continue in Prof. Mandel’s group in the field of inductively heatable nanoparticles and their versatile applications.
 Special focus lies on implementing them in controlled design for dismantling scenarios, especially in lithium-ion battery architectures to improve their recycling strategies.

 Publications: